meshplay/meshplay/docs/pages/concepts/index.md

 # redirect_from: concepts/
 language: en
 list: exclude
-abstract: Concepts for understanding Meshery's various features and components.
+abstract: Concepts for understanding Meshplay's various features and components.
 ---

-Concepts for understanding Meshery's various features and components.
+Concepts for understanding Meshplay's various features and components.

  <!-- CONCEPTS -->